petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 * Report a spammer to Stop Forum Spam.
 A valid API key from Stop Forum Spam is necessary.
 * Add a spammer to the local blacklist by clicking a link in the received email.
 * IP Caching system.
-* Use a honey pot from Project Honey Pot
+* Use a honey pot from Project Honey Pot.
+* Option to block spammers that access wp-comments-post.php directly by using a comment security check.
+An email can be send when the check fails.

 Blocking a potential spammer before content is served has the following advantages: